Marketing91

 Ethical Marketing vs Unethical Marketing

-While ethical marketing campaigns are based upon marketing ethics, there are different ways in which a company can involve in an unethical way of marketing by making false claims or having misleading policies, or not paying attention to what is right or wrong for the target audiences or society.
+While ethical marketing campaigns are based upon marketing ethics, there are different ways in which a company can be unethical, such as by making false claims, having misleading policies, or not paying attention to what is right or wrong for the target audiences or society.

-Ethical marketing helps brands in optimizing their reputation and increasing customer base while on the other hand, unethical marketing leads to loss of clients, a bad reputation, and lawsuits.
-Different types of common unethical marketing practices are surrogate advertising, puffery, exaggeration, unverified claims, false brand comparisons, stereotyping of women, and children in advertising, etc.
+Ethical marketing helps brands optimize their reputation and increase their customer base, while unethical marketing leads to losing clients, a bad reputation, and lawsuits.
+Different standard unethical marketing practices are surrogate advertising, puffery, exaggeration, unverified claims, false brand comparisons, stereotyping of women and children in advertising, etc.

 What are the Principles of Ethical Marketing?